vgurianov/srt/docs/experiment2.md

 +----+-----+-----+------+------+------+------+-----+------+
 ```
 Values t,x,p, and v are measurement data, values xa, pa, va are analitical solution (see class "originalToolkit"), xe - numerical solution.
-Following is plot of trajectory (Fig.1).
+Following is the plot of the trajectory (Fig.1).
 ![Fig1](Fig3-2-1.png)
 Figure 1.
 Motion plot

 The data are presented so that speed and energy can be considered as functions of the momentum.
 ```
-Velocity end energy of particle as function from momentum
+Velocity end energy of the particle as a function from momentum
 +----+------+------+------+--------+------+------+--------+
 | Tw |  p   |  v   |  va  | v,err% |  E   |  Ea  | E,err% |
 +----+------+------+------+--------+------+------+--------+